ucc23/ucc/_clusters/ruprecht49.md

 UTI_C_lit: 0.75
 UTI_C_dup: 1.0
 UTI_summary: |
-    Ruprecht 49 is a moderately populated, very dense object of intermediate C3 quality.
-It is well-studied in the literature.
-This object shares a significant percentage of members with a later reported entry.
+    <b>Ruprecht 49</b> is a moderately populated, very dense object of intermediate C3 quality.
+It is located at a moderate distance from the Sun, above the mid-plane.
+It is well-studied in the literature.<br><br>This object shares a significant percentage of members with a later reported entry.
 class3: |
     <span style="color: #FFC300; font-weight: bold;">B</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 3.9